Table of Contents

 This action of circumcising Timothy could be explained by Paul in the following passage: “to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law; to the weak I became as weak, that I might win the weak.
 I have become all things to all men, that I might by all means save some.
 Now this I do for the gospel’s sake, that I may be partaker of it with you” (1 Corinthians 9:21–23).

-The compromise was a practical one with the purpose to advance the preaching of the gospel among the Jews of Gentile lands.
+Paul’s compromise was a practical one with the purpose to preach of the gospel among the Jews of Gentile lands.
 To the weak in faith, Paul did not deliberately act in a way that would raise their prejudices and confuse their limited knowledge of truth.
 He did not shock them by disobedience to their customs and religious services (Acts 16:1–3; Romans 14:1–3, 13, 15, 19–21; 1 Corinthians 8:13).

 In the case of Titus, a full-blooded Gentile, it was different according to the divine verdict of the Jerusalem Council (Acts 15).
 Had Paul agreed to circumcise Titus, he would have denied his gospel message and seemed to admit that these external forms were necessary for salvation.
 Paul’s aim in mentioning the story of Titus was to show that even the apostles themselves did not demand a Gentile convert to be circumcised.